When you buy via links on this page, I may earn an affiliate commission. Learn more.

 According to the article, the Manolos were, in general, the better shoe, with better fabric, better construction, etc. This is 100% true.
 However, I think a better comparison would have been Manolos to shoes from a company like Stuart Weitzman.

-No matter how “HOT” the shoe is- if you can’t walk in them, then you don’t need to buy them.
+No matter how “HOT” the shoe is, if you can’t walk in them, then you don’t need to buy them.
 Period.

-Here’s a quick test you can do to the display shoe to determine how the fabric of the shoe will hold up against basic wear and tear..
-Rub your finger on your skin (don’t do this on day you “missed” a shower or went crazy with Vaseline) and then rub the fabric on the shoe.
+Here’s a quick test you can do to the display shoe to determine how the fabric of the shoe will hold up against basic wear and tear.
+Note: Don’t do this on a day you skipped the shower or went crazy with the Vaseline.
+You’ll stain the shoes.
+With that caveat, rub your finger on your skin and then rub the fabric on the shoe.
 Does the nap look instantly worn?
 Did your finger leave a print on the shoe?

 The heel of the shoe should feel stable and connected to the main part of the shoe.

 If you’re paying major loot for a pair of shoes, the shoes should come with individual bags for the shoes.